Complete Guide

 Sitemap and robots.txt

-Your sitemap tells search engines which pages exist on your site and how frequently they're updated.
-Your robots.txt file tells crawlers which areas they're allowed to access.
-Misconfigured robots.txt files can accidentally block important pages from being indexed.
-SeekON checks that both files exist, are correctly formatted, and aren't accidentally preventing your key content from being found.
+Your sitemap tells search engines which pages exist and how often they change.
+Your robots.txt tells crawlers what they're allowed to access.
+A misconfigured robots.txt can accidentally block key pages from ever being indexed.
+SeekON checks that both files exist, are correctly formatted, and aren't quietly hiding your content from search engines.

 5